What Education Do You Need for an Advertising Career?

 How to Choose the Best Education for the Job

-Beginning your career in advertising may feel overwhelming at first.
-The education, the personality, even trying to get the interview can quickly discourage you.
-These are some of the most common concerns anyone with an interest in the ad industry has.
-Having a degree under your belt always helps you get off to the right start.
-But however you proceed, here is some advice to follow.
+Beginning your advertising career may feel overwhelming at first.
+The education, the personality, even trying to get the interview can discourage you.
+You may struggle with some of the concerns anyone trying to find work in the ad industry or any creative field might experience, but having a degree under your belt always helps you get off to the right start.

-Even a decade or so ago, the writing education was still a possibility, but to be honest, these days you'll have a hard time breaking into a major advertising agency.
-Copywriters are expected to think visually, and should know how to work hand-in-hand with an art director or designer.
-So, while a major in English or some other kind of writing course may give you a good start, you'll need more.
-Plus, it's worth noting that most copywriters break a lot of the rules of the language they write in anyway.
+Even as recently as the 1990s, the writing education was still a possibility, but these days you'll have a hard time breaking into a major advertising agency.
+Copywriters are expected to think visually and should know how to work hand-in-hand with an art director or designer.
+So while a major in English may give you a good start, you'll need more.

-Therefore, if you want to be a copywriter, designer, or art director, you should definitely look at an education in the areas of advertising, design, public relations and marketing.
-Not every university offers degrees in Advertising, Marketing or Public Relations.
-However, if you specifically want to be trained in these areas while in college, you can take a look at the list of colleges and universities offering these programs.
+If you want to be a copywriter, designer, or art director, consider an education in advertising, design, public relations, or marketing.
+Not every university offers degrees in advertising, marketing, or public relations.
+However, if you want to be trained in these areas in college, many colleges and universities do offer these programs.

-You're not limited to a career in copywriting if you hold your degree in English.
-However, as a Communications major, you are exposed to a wide variety of courses that give you insight into a lot of different aspects of a career in advertising, journalism, marketing and public relations.
-Since you have to take specific courses to fulfill your degree requirements, you'll find a lot of the courses you need to take fall right in line with the career you're pursuing.
+You're not limited to a ad career in copywriting with a degree in English.
+However, as a communications major, you are exposed to a wide variety of courses that give you insight into different aspects of a career in advertising, journalism, marketing, and public relations.

-Like so many business models out there, advertising has seen a great deal of change over the last few decades.
-The impact of data and digital cannot be emphasized enough, and agencies have had to grow and change to accommodate the new landscape.
+Like so many business models, advertising has seen a great deal of change over the past few decades.
+The impact of data and digital innovations cannot be emphasized enough, and agencies have had to grow and change to accommodate the always changing landscape.

 Finance and Law

-Ad agencies large and small will always need help with the books and budgets.
-Smaller agencies will usually see an accountant that has multiple small business clients.
-The bigger agencies will usually have accountants and financial experts on staff to crunch the numbers.
-Larger firms will also have at least one lawyer on staff to assist with all kinds of possible legal issues.
-For both roles, a degree in a related field is essential.
+Ad agencies large and small need help with the books and budgets.
+Smaller agencies usually contract with a freelance accountant with multiple small business clients.
+Larger agencies usually have accountants and financial experts on staff.
+Larger firms also retain at least one lawyer on staff to assist with legal issues.

-Another way to get that exposure to the industry is to intern.
-You want to get the most out of your internship and it can be a great foot in the door when you're out of college or if you find a part-time agency job while you're still in school.
-A lot of agencies are looking to fill certain positions with select interns so take it as serious as you would a 9-to-5 job that paid six figures.
+Another way to get exposure to the industry is to intern.
+You want to get the most out of your internship and it can be a great foot in the door when you're out of college or if you find a part-time agency job while still in school.
+A lot of agencies are looking to fill certain positions with select interns, so take it as seriously as you would a nine-to-five job that pays six figures.

-If you're serious about a career in advertising, though, you can get started without a degree.
-How far up the ladder you go without a degree will depend on a number of things, including your own career goals, but you can have a successful career in advertising without holding a bachelor's degree.
+If you're committed to a career in advertising, you can get started without a degree.
+How far up the ladder you go without a degree will depend on a number of factors, including your career goals, but you can have a successful career in advertising without holding a degree.

-With that said, know that whether you pursue a degree in either English or Communications, with a degree to your credit you will have an advantage when going after your first job in advertising.
+That said, know that whether you pursue a degree in English, communications, or another field, having a degree to your credit gives you an advantage when going after your first advertising job.
 But nothing can replace the ideas and creativity that should be in your portfolio.
-Agencies want talent, and you have to prove you can do the job.